Ridgeview Advisors on choosing the best MSP pricing model: per-user, flat fee, or value-based.

 Per-User vs. Flat Fee: What Is the Best MSP Pricing Model?

 The best MSP pricing model isn’t per-user, and it isn’t flat fee.
-It’s the one priced to the outcome you deliver — and most MSPs are leaving margin on the table because they never make the switch.
+It’s the one priced to the outcome you deliver.
+Most MSPs are leaving margin on the table because they never make the switch.

 Hourly and per-user: predictable, but capped at headcount

 Per-user (or per-device) pricing is a real improvement: it’s predictable and it scales.
 But it still reduces your value to a headcount calculation.
-Clients reasonably ask why their bill climbs when they hire, even if their support needs don’t climb proportionally — and the model boxes you in when an account mixes low-complexity and high-complexity users.
+Clients reasonably ask why their bill climbs when they hire, even if their support needs don’t climb proportionally.
+The model boxes you in when an account mixes low-complexity and high-complexity users.

-Tiered pricing: good, better, best — if you hold the line
+Tiered pricing: good, better, best, but only if you hold the line

 Value-based and outcome-based pricing: align price to results